Collaboratories: Call for Faculty Proposals

 Historic Bunker Hill 3D/VR

-A 3D reconstruction of twelve contiguous blocks of Bunker Hill featuring clickable information panels, allowing visitors to immersive themselves in the lost neighborhood while accessing stories about its people and places.
+Faculty, students, and Lab staff designed and fabricated a 3D reconstruction of twelve contiguous blocks of the historic Bunker Hill featuring clickable information panels, allowing visitors to immersive themselves in the lost neighborhood while accessing stories about its people and places.

 See this Collaboratory